 • Spanish: Ellos construyen una casa

-• Portuguese: Eles constroem una casa
+• Brazilian Portuguese: Eles constroem una casa

 • Italian: Loro costruiscono una casa